jianglanwei/cs180/proj6/code/readme.md

 **Neural Radiance Field**&emsp;[Webpage](https://davidpaulwei.github.io/cs180/proj6/)

-Run Part A in `neural_field_2d.py`, run Part B in `NeRF.py`.
+Run Part A in `neural_field_2d.py`, run Part B in `NeRF.py`, run them within this folder.
 Set `TRAINING_MODE` as `True` to train MLP net, as `False` to load trained neural field and generate images. `animator.py` contains an animator class that virtualizes the MSE/PSNR curve.
 For both Part A and B, GPU with CUDA compatibility are required.

 The following libraries are required to run `neural_field_2d.py`:
 1. `torch`